 Also, flight arrival and departure delays are often influenced by weather.
 If you're trying to decide between a connecting flight in Denver or Dallas during the winter, for example, flying through Dallas would be the smarter choice.

 Ready to book that next trip?
-Don’t forget to check out this list of the best travel credit cards, some of which, in addition to fantastic rewards, also offer reimbursement for TSA PreCheck or Global Entry.
+Don't forget to check out this list of the best travel credit cards that offer fantastic rewards as you travel.

 Easy-to-Earn Unlimited Rewards